appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 A package is a collection of JS and query modules that can be versioned and distributed across instances.
 Inside packages, you can create multiple query and JS modules, allowing you to bundle and organize your application logic efficiently.

-To learn query modules in Appsmith, you'll build a query module to fetch and display product data within a Table widget.
+To learn query modules in Appsmith, you'll build a query module to fetch and display users data within a Table widget.
 By the end of this tutorial, you will know how to:

 * Create and configure the query module
 * Integrate the module into your app